eurecom-s3/loaders_modeling/README.md

-# Important: Use dev branch for any changes

 # Setup
 The best way to start using this project is by creating a virtual environment.
 Supposing you have installed the virtualenv wrappers, you can do it by typing `mkvirtualenv --python=python3 models`.